mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/modules.md

 # Modules

+In Ruby, a class can only inherit from one superclass.
+This is called single inheritance.
+Sometimes, this makes it difficult to accurately model problems.

+Some programming languages do allow inheritance form multiple classes.
+But Ruby does not.
+To cater for this functionality, ruby allows to mix-in as many modules as needed into our classes.

 A module is a collection of behaviors(instance methods) that is usable in other classes via mixins.
 Modules are one of the ways to achieve polymorphism in Ruby.
 A module allows us to group related or common reusable code into one place.

 A module must be mixed in with a class using the `include` method invocation.
 This is called a mixin.
 After mixing in a module, the behaviors declared in that module are available to the class and its objects.